 I believe you can draw inspiration from anything and I also believe that inspiration is a necessary pre-requisite for motivation to ‘stick around’ for the long-term.
 As an Inspirational Speaker I seek to target deep and common “universal truths.”
 I then use these universal truths to trigger dormant feelings, dreams, and desires to expose them in the open for the audience to reconnect the dots and re-establish that connection that will help them not just get some inspiration from myself but most importantly to be able to self-inspire.

-The method is similar to the one we all know very well, remember the joy you received when your parents told you stories at bedtime before you knew how to read.
+The method is similar to the one we all know very well, remember the joy you received when your parents told you stories at bedtime before you even knew how to read.
 You loved these stories because you could see yourself in them, they made you imagine and dream – and the same principles apply during my inspirational speeches.

 As a speaker, we often have a very limited amount of time ranging from 15 mins to a few hours.
 In that time, we must engage a totally unknown audience that we have never met or spoken with before, total strangers.
 So it is extremely important to draw the audience in very quickly so that the targeted key points, the end goal of your speech ‘stick’ by sharing a very visual story that uses a mix of emotional triggers for the audience mind to open up very quickly and be receptive.
-This cannot be achieved without targeting universal truths that people agree with to start with so that an immediate connection is made.
+This cannot be achieved without targeting universal truths that people agree to start with so that an immediate connection is made.

-So, what are these universal truths?
 Well, there can be many but here are a few that we all have:

 • Accomplishing our dreams